-The Company holds six resource consents the details of which are summarised in Table 1 below.
-Two of the six consents were utilised and two were granted during the reporting period.
+The Company holds seven resource consents the details of which are summarised in Table 1 below.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.

 A summary of the various consent types issued by the Council is included in Appendix I, as are copies of all permits held by the Company during the period under review.
+Two of the consents (10763-1 and 10809-1) are still to be exercised.